sebastianhidalgoGL/ai-dev-onboarding-assistant/README.md

-# 🍌 Banana Bot Streamlit
+# 🍌 AI Dev Onboarding Bot

 A **Streamlit** web application frontend for interacting with the Banana Bot project, designed to provide a clean interface and streamline common actions using a `Makefile`.